aaguueeroo/aaguueeroo/README.md

-👋 Hi, I’m Julia Agüero
+👋 Hi, I’m Julia Agüero.

-📱 I'm a Mobile App Developer specialized in Flutter, but also with knowledge of Swift and Java
+📱 I'm a Mobile App Developer specialized in Flutter, but also with knowledge of Swift and Java.

-👾 I would love to know more about Game Development
+👾 I would love to know more about Game Development.

 📑 The software architecture of my projects is as scalable as possible.

-🌱 And I am always glad to keep learning
+🌱 And I am always glad to keep learning.

 <!---